Tayergo/picofetch-linux/README.md

-# a-small-bash-script
+# picofetch
-an experiment, just fetches some system info :P
+a under 1KB program that just fetches some system info :P

 You can modify, edit, change the code however you want.